|

 Quote:

+Originally Posted by BigAls87Z28 If you guys didn't read, they asked a whole bunch of young people what they wanted in a car.
 These two were the most popular ideas that they came up with.
 An exotic looking hatchback, and a more upright RWD sports coupe, starting around 20k.

 Both designs were put together by GM's Advanced Design Studio in North Hollywood.

-What "young person" says they want an "upright car".
+| What "young person" says they want an "upright car".
 I've never even heard a car guy talk in design speak like that.

-1995 Z28 Convertible A4 13.78 @ 100 (CAI, high flow cat, catback, 160 thermo, hypertech, Strano springs, Koni yellows, sway bars, 3 pt.
+__________________1995 Z28 Convertible A4 13.78 @ 100 (CAI, high flow cat, catback, 160 thermo, hypertech, Strano springs, Koni yellows, sway bars, 3 pt.
 UMI SFC)

 2018 Sea Doo GTX - 3 cylinders and das boooooost